carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - It is possible to clear cached objects, however you will incur a charge.
 - Can integrate with AWS Shied, Web Application Firewall and Route 53 to advance security (to protect from layer 7 attacks).
 - It supports **Geo restriction (Geo-Blocking)** to whitelist or blacklist countries that can access the content.
+- Use Case: A company offers an online product brochure that is delivered from a static website running on Amazon S3.
+The company’s customers are mainly in the United States, Canada, and Europe.
+With Amazon CloudFront you can set the price class to determine where in the world the content will be cached.
+One of the price classes is “U.S, Canada and Europe” and this is where the company’s users are located.
+Choosing this price class will result in lower costs and better performance for the company’s users.

 #### Restricting Access to CloudFront: Signed URL or Signed Cookies